 Email etiquette

-Please note that all members of the department are dealing with a larger-than-usual number of emails at the moment.
+Please note that all members of the department have to deal with a large number of emails every day.
 We therefore ask you to take extra care when writing to staff.
 In particular, please pay attention to the following guidelines:

 • Do think about the message’s content before you send it out.
 Ask yourself if the answer to your question involves information that is already available on our website (e.g. Exams FAQ), on moodle (e.g. the “Nachrichtenforum”) or simply via google.
-Remember, as well, that we are publishing updates during the Corona-Virus period on our department website (https://www.uni-saarland.de/fachrichtung/anglistik.html), and that the university has a Frequently Asked Questions (FAQ) page in English, French and German on the Corona situation (https://www.uni-saarland.de/page/coronavirus/faq-studierende.html).
-Please understand that we may not have time to respond to questions when the answers have already been communicated, for instance via your UdS email address, via moodle or via the websites given above.
+Please understand that we may not have time to respond to questions when the answers have already been communicated, for instance via your UdS email address, via moodle, or via the websites given above.

 • Do make sure that the reason for writing is clearly identified in the subject line.
+If your questions relates to a specific course or lecture, clearly identify it in the subject line and the body of your email.
 If there has been an earlier exchange about a specific topic, make sure to include the thread in your email.
 However, do not reply to an old message in order to raise a completely different topic.
 It will be less confusing to begin a new thread with its own subject line.
-Do include a brief signature (including, for example, which course you are referring to and your matriculation number [this is especially useful if you wish to be added to a course]) in your emails to help the recipient understand who it is from, especially if the person is unknown to you.
+Do include a brief signature (including, for example, which course you are referring to and your matriculation number (this is especially useful if you wish to be added to a course)) in your emails to help the recipient understand who it is from, especially if the person is unknown to you.

 • Do make sure that you phrase your mail in a clear and direct way, and keep it as brief and to the point as possible.